 Rob's research is situated within the strategic management discipline, which focuses on understanding how differences in firm strategy influence firm success or failure.
 He primarily devotes his research to understanding the critical role played by strategic leaders—such as Chief Executive Officers (CEOs) and boards of directors (boards)—and mergers and acquisitions (M&As)—instances where firms subsume or combine with other firms.
 Specifically, when conducting research in these areas, Rob aims to develop theoretical insights by leveraging temporal and linguistic perspectives (i.e., by focusing on the role of time and language usage).
 Rob also has an interest in contributing methodological insights to the discipline, particularly in terms of advancing scholarly understanding around the usage of new and existing methodologies.

-To date, Rob's research has been published in the Academy of Management Journal, Strategic Management Journal, Journal of Management, and Organizational Research Methods.
+To date, Rob's research has been published/and or is forthcoming in the Academy of Management Journal, Strategic Management Journal, Journal of Management, Organizational Research Methods, and Research Policy.

 Oliver, A. G., Campbell, R. J., Graffin, S. D., & Bundy, J. 2023.
 Media coverage of earnings announcements: How newsworthiness shapes media volume and tone.
 Journal of Management, 49: 1213-1245.